syncfusion-content/winui-docs/winui/Date-Picker/Dropdown-Customization.md

 ## Change the number of dates to be shown in the dropdown

-You can change the number of dates to be shown in the drop down date spinner by using the [VisibleItemsCount](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_VisibleItemsCount) property.
+You can change the number of dates to be shown in the dropdown date spinner by using the [VisibleItemsCount](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_VisibleItemsCount) property.
 The default value of `VisibleItemsCount` property is `-1`.

 {% tabs %}
 {% highlight XAML %}